NEW: Crash Course starting April 2021

 Are you anxious about the writing process?
 Having trouble advancing your project?
 We are here to help you!

-We offer all university students individual project guidance regarding:
+We offer all university students individual project guidance via phone or online meeting regarding:

 - time management & motivation